Rate & Term Refinance

 • Your equity in the home

-• Explain your options to see what provides you with the most benefit
+• Explain the options to help you determine which offers the most benefit

-• Discuss potential terms for which you qualify
+• Analyze potential terms and conditions for which you qualify

-• Guide you through each step until we close on your new refinance loan
+• Guide you through each step toward closing on your new, refinanced loan

-• Here are the common requirements to qualify for a conventional refinance.
-If you have questions about these requirements, we’re here to help!
+Here are the most common requirements to qualify for a rate and term refinance.
+If you have questions about these guidelines, we’re here to help!

-• Credit score of 620 or higher.
+• Credit score: 620 or higher.
 (A higher credit score often results in a better interest rate.)

-• Debt-to-income ratio (DTI) at or below 50%.
-(DTI shows the percentage of income which pays for debt.)
+• Debt-to-income ratio (DTI): At or below 50%.
+(DTI shows the percentage of your income which pays for debt.)

 • Employment verification and history

-In most cases, if your name is on the title and you’ve paid on your current mortgage for at least six months, you’ll be able to refinance with a conventional loan.
+In most cases, if your name is on the title and you’ve paid on your current mortgage for at least six months, you’ll be able to refinance with a rate and term refi.

 This depends on the type of refinance and the benefits you’re looking for.
-It’s best to have at least 20% equity in your home for a rate and term refinance because that equity allows you to eliminate paying Private Mortgage Insurance (PMI).
-(A minimum of 20% equity is often required for a cash-out refinance.)
+It’s best to have at least 20% equity in your home for a rate and term refi because achieving that level of equity makes it possible for you to eliminate PMI.

-If you have less than 20% equity but have good credit, you may still benefit from refinancing.
-However, you may need to continue paying PMI; and your interest rate may not be as low.
+If your equity is less than 20% but your credit is good, you may still benefit from refinancing.
+However, you probably will continue to pay for PMI, and your interest rate may not be as low.

-A conventional refinance goes through many of the same steps required to close a conventional purchase loan.
-As was the case when you purchased your home, you will need another appraisal for a conventional refinance to establish the current value of the house.
+Any refinance goes through most of the same steps required to close a conventional purchase loan.
+As was the case when you bought your home, you will need a new appraisal for a rate and term refinance to establish the current value of the home.

-A conventional refinance can replace various types of purchase loans, including FHA or VA loans.
-A conventional refi also provides broader options for rate and term refinances or cash-out refinances.
-However, it also requires more documentation, more time and a higher credit score for approval.
+A conventional refinance, whether rate and term or cash-out, can replace various types of purchase loans, including FHA or VA mortgages.
+Both of the conventional refis feature more options than either the FHA or VA loans.
+However, a conventional refinance requires more documentation, more time and a higher credit score for approval.

-The FHA Streamline refinance is only available to homeowners who currently have an FHA loan.
-The same is true for the IRRRL of the VA, available only to those with a VA loan.
-The application process for these mortgages is abbreviated and less complicated than a conventional refinance, but there are fewer options.
+The FHA Streamline is available only to howeowners who currently have an FHA mortgage loan.
+The same is true for the VA’s IRRRL.
+The application process for these mortgages is abbreviated and less complicated than a typical rate and term refi, but there are fewer options.

-As is the case with a conventional loan to purchase a home, there are both upfront costs as well as those included in your ongoing monthly payment.
-We will detail all of these expenditures to you as the loan is processed, and we’ll fully disclose the final sum prior to closing.
+As is the case with a conventional mortgage loan for the initial purchase of a home, there are up-front costs, those which are included in an ongoing monthly payment as well as closing costs.
+We will detail all of these expenditures as the loan is processed, and we’ll fully disclose the final sum prior to closing.

 Generally, closing costs range from 2-4% of the total loan amount.